razankhateeb/ToDoApp/README.md

 # Features
 The app allows users to:
--Add new goals by pressing a button
+- Add new goals by pressing a button
--Delete existing goals by pressing on them
+- Delete existing goals by pressing on them

 # Technologies Used
 The app is built using the following technologies:
--React Native
+- React Native
--Expo
+- Expo
--JavaScript
+- JavaScript

 # Contributing
 Contributions are welcome!
 If you find a bug or would like to add a new feature, please open an issue or submit a pull request.